ruchisaini4j/BookMyHotelMS/05-Feign/readme.md

 Changes are done in WebApplication code to use feign

-No Change in microservices code as no microservice is interacting with other microservice
+No Change in microservices code as no microservice is interacting with other microservices

 Run all Microservices